 Dan has been a member of N3C since its beginning (actually before it was N3C!), a deacon since 2004 and a member of the elder board since 2012.
 He’s been part of the worship teams since 1975.
 He married Patti and moved to Audubon in 1985.
 They have three children (Sam 30, Jill 29 and Louie 19) and three grandchildren (Bella, Giovanni and Sophia).
 He was a heavy-duty truck and forklift technician for 18 years and then parts/service coordinator for a local forklift dealer for four years before being injured in 2000.
 (He fell from a scaffold while working in what is now the N3C sanctuary.)
 Dan has been babysitting the church building since becoming a deacon.
 His most enjoyable activities are grandfathering, music and fixing things.
 His favorite Bible verse is Philippians 4:6-7: “Be anxious for Nothing, but in All things, by prayer and petition, submit your requests to God; and the peace of God, which transcends all understanding, will guard your hearts and minds in Christ Jesus.”

 John has served the Lord as Elder at N3C since it’s founding.
-He and his wife Joyce have been married since 1955.
-We don’t get to see either John or Joyce very often because poor health keeps her at home and John is her primary care-giver.
-They have two adult daughters and two adult grandchildren.
+He and his wife Joyce, who passed away in 2018, had been married since 1955.
+He has two adult daughters and two adult grandchildren.
 John is a retiree of the Petroleum Industry where he worked for 43 years primarily in Human Resources management.
 John has also ministered in music as a baritone soloist in the South Jersey/Philadelphia area for over 50 years.

 Rick has been part of the New Covenant family since 1991.
 Rick was reared in a church-going family, but didn’t put his trust in Jesus until he was 27.
 He and wife, Connie, moved into the area from Lexington, Ky, in 1990 and has been part of N3C since 1991.
 He served as a deacon and has been an elder since 2003.
 They have a two grown children and three grandchildren.
 He occasionally sings with the worship team, manages this website and is den mother for the church’s computers.
 He was in the Navy during the Vietnam era and has a masters degree in journalism from Northwestern University.
 He retired in 2012 as a computer system manager at the Philadelphia Inquirer and Daily News but still does some consulting work for them.
 His favorite Bible verse is Romans 8:28, “And we know that in all things God works for the good of those who love him, who have been called according to his purpose.”